-This research is both theoretical and empirical, and reflects the common interests of a critical mass of individuals who work regularly and publish widely in these two major areas of macroeconomics.
+Our research is both theoretical and empirical.
+It reflects the common interests of a critical mass of individuals who work regularly and publish widely in these two major areas of macroeconomics.

-Indeed, economic studies is unique in the UK in having strength and depth in both the theoretical modelling and econometric analysis of growth and business cycle phenomena.
+Economic studies are unique in the UK.
+As they have strength and depth in both the theoretical modelling and econometric analysis of growth and business cycle phenomena.

-- To provide a focus for the thriving and wide-ranging research on growth and business cycles at Manchester;
+- to provide a focus for the thriving and wide-ranging research on the growth and business cycles at Manchester;

 Supporters and directors

-The GBCR operates a vibrant research culture which embraces many disciplines in economics and which seeks to contribute to important contemporary debates in economic growth and development, macroeconomic fluctuations and stability, and government intervention and policy.
+The GBCR team operates a vibrant research culture which embraces many disciplines in economics.
+The group seeks to contribute to important contemporary debates in economic growth and development, macroeconomic fluctuations and stability, and government intervention and policy.